-The most important step in any measurement process is in my opinion to set up your measurement device correctly!
-Do this wrongly and you can find out your data is useless after a measurement cycle of days/weeks.
-That means starting all over again – if you can.
+The most important step in any measurement process is setting up your measurement device correctly.
+Do this incorrectly and you can find out your data is useless after a measurement cycle of days or weeks.
+That means starting all over again—if you can.

-First connect up the unit (another article in this blog will explain the connection options in more detail).
+First, set up the logger.
 Then start up Fluke Energy Analysis Software on your laptop, start communication with the instrument and open the instrument setup menu.
 You’ll see these tabs:

 - Measurement: Ranges and scaling